https://hgic.clemson.edu/

 Walking is the perfect form of exercise for the majority of people.
 It is free and can be done anywhere.
 If you haven’t exercised recently, consider wearing a pedometer to see how many steps you take per day.

 Every step you make counts, whether it is around the local walking track or to and from your living room.
 For a healthy lifestyle, take 10,000 steps every day.
-According to a Harris poll, the average American walks 5,310 steps a day, or about half the number of steps needed for a good fitness level.
+According to the Mayo Clinic, the average American walks 3,000 to 4,000 steps a day, or about a third of the number of steps needed for a good fitness level.

-Choosing Walking Shoes: Invest in a good pair of walking, not running, shoes.
+Choosing Walking Shoes: Invest in a good pair of walking shoes, not running.
 Wear shoes with good arch support and plenty of room for your toes to extend fully.
 Shoes should fit snugly so that your heels do not slip when you walk.
 Choose shoes made of a material that breathes, such as leather or nylon mesh.

 Buy your shoes from a store with knowledgeable sales staff.
 Show your old shoes to the salesperson so they can see how the shoes have worn.
 For example, if your shoes are more worn on the outside edge of the heels, you need good heel cushioning.
 You need shoes with more stability if there is wear on the side of the soles or if the part of the shoe that holds your heel is rolling.
 If your feet bulge over the sides of the shoes, then you need a wider width.